 PERFORMANCE DETAILS: This SL-HF2100 records and plays SuperBetahi-fI in the and speeds.
 It also records and play tapes in SuperHi-Band 6.0 MHz s.
 Audio is Betahi-fi stereo and monaural.
 SuperBeta can be turned off for recording in standard Beta.
 Tapes recorded in monaural will play but not in stereo.
 This VCR was manufactured after Sony purchased the Columbia Pictures group in 1989.
 It therefore is unable to copy factory tapes that were recorded utilizing Copyguard encryption protection.
 To examine a Beta format compatibility chart click here.
 The SL-HF2100 MSRP was $1699.00 in 1988, that's around $3550.00 in todays money.

-I refurbish all the Beta VCRs offered in my Website.
-If you would like to examine how this is accomplished I have composed a special section that explains how it's done.
-To go to the "Beta Refurbishing" section click here.
+I refurbish all the Beta VCRs offered through my Website.
+If you would like to examine how this is accomplished, I have composed a special section that explains how it's done.
+To go to the "Beta Refurbishing" section, click here.
 Read an important message about my refurbished VCRs by clicking here.
 Do you have one of these premium Betas that isn't working?
 It is eligible for repair along with a lot of others.
-To see the list of candidates click here.
-For service click on "Getting It Repaired" in the right button array or click here.
-This page will be replaced by the repair form.
+To see the list of candidates, click here.
+For service, click on "Getting It Repaired" in the right button array or click here.